VidhiVadher/Portfolio/Vidhi_Resume.md

 - Working as an independent developer to integrate/port the existing code from one product model to an upgraded product model having various peripheral changes.

 ### 🔹 Embedded Associate Engineer - **Volansys Technologies ( An ACL Digital Company )**

 📆 Jan 2022 – Jul 2023

 - Developed real-time features/improvements in an automotive project based on FreeRTOS and IoT.
 - Gathered data from field tests and reports to troubleshoot the runtime technical issues in the on-field deployed devices.
 Documented changes made during the development process of new products.
-- Developed data reception mechanism over CAN, UART, and SPI  serial  interfaces  using  J1939,  RS235  protocols  as  well  as wireless protocols like BLE and Wi-Fi.
+- Developed data reception mechanism over CAN, UART, and SPI  serial  interfaces  using  J1939,  RS235  protocols  as  well  as wireless protocols like BLE.
 - Improved the product’s RTC feature by enabling various security mechanisms in STM32 FreeRTOS.